zyzshishui/slime/README.md

   --origin-hf-dir /root/GLM-Z1-9B-0414
 ```

+There are times when Megatron padded embedding, you can pass `--vocab-size` to make sure the embedding size of the converted HF ckpt is correct.

 ⚠️ Since the `torch_dist` checkpoint converted by mbridge does not currently save args, you cannot convert the checkpoint from the previous step back to HF format.

 #### Any Megatron ckpt → HF